Block News Listing

 Posts with Featured Images will display with thumbnails, and Sticky posts will use the two column Hero layout.

 There are, unfortunately, some bugs!
-Once you've created a block news listing, you may not be able to scroll the editable area of your page, making it a bit awkward to add or edit content.
 We'll be working to fix these issues as soon as possible.
 Also, only use this shortcode in pages; don't use it in posts, it won't display properly.

 You can now have tabbed on a page in your site, including the home page.